 Why the Philippines?

 The United States is among the Philippines’ top trading partners, and it traditionally has been the Philippines’ largest foreign investor.
-Two-way goods and services trade between the United States and the Philippines totaled to $24 billion in 2012 (latest available data.
+Two-way goods and services trade between the United States and the Philippines totaled to $24 billion in 2013 (latest available data.
 Data source here and below: US Census Bureau).
-The Philippines was the United States’ 34rd largest export market in 2013 and its 36th largest supplier.
-Goods exports to the Philippines totaled $8.4 billion in 2013; goods imports totaled $9.3 billion.
-Trade in services with the Philippines (exports and imports) totalled $6.2 billion in 2012 (latest data available).
-U.S. exports of agricultural products to the Philippines totaled $2.5 billion, the 9th largest U.S. agricultural export market.
-U.S. foreign direct investment (FDI) in the Philippines was $4.6 billion in 2012 (latest data available).
+The Philippines was the United States’ 33rd largest merchandise export market in 2014 and its 34th largest supplier.
+Goods exports to the Philippines totaled $8.5 billion in 2013; goods imports totaled $10.2 billion.
+Trade in services with the Philippines (exports and imports) totaled $6.3 billion in 2013 (latest data available).
+U.S. exports of agricultural products to the Philippines totaled $2.7 billion, the 9th largest U.S. agricultural export market.
+U.S. foreign direct investment (FDI) in the Philippines was $4.4 billion in 2013 (latest data available).

 U.S. business engagement in the Philippines is longstanding, positive, and growing, and American firms play a major role in the economy.
-The Philippines has much to offer to U.S. businesses: a strong economy with opportunities in many promising sectors; a geographic advantage within four hours of major Asian capitals; the fifth largest English-speaking population in the world; and warm, friendly people who hold American products and services in high regard.
+The Philippines has much to offer to U.S. businesses: a strong economy with opportunities in many promising sectors; an advantageous location within four hours of major Asian capitals; the fifth largest English-speaking population in the world; and warm, friendly people who hold American products and services in high regard.

 Embassy of the United States of America